C103

-C103 is one of three local radio stations licensed by the Broadcasting Commission of Ireland for Cork City and County in Republic of Ireland (the other two being its sister station 96FM and youth music station Red FM).
-It broadcasts from studios at the Majestic Business Park, Goulds Hill in Mallow (its headquarters, North Cork Studios and official postal address), Weir Street in Bandon (its West Cork Studio) and St. Patrick's Place in Cork City (the headquarters of sister station 96FM).
+C103 is one of three local radio stations licensed by the Coimisiún na Meán for Cork City and County in Ireland (the other two being its sister station 96FM and youth music station Red FM).
+It broadcasts from studios at St. Patrick's Place in Cork City since 2024 (the headquarters of sister station 96FM).

-C103 is operated as a dual franchise with 96FM by County Media Limited which is owned by Wireless Group.
+C103 is operated as a dual franchise with 96FM by County Media Limited which is owned by Onic.

+Since 2016, the station is marketed as Cork's Greatest Hits.

 History

 The station launched on 26 January 1990 (as County Sound 103FM) and was originally licensed for the north of County Cork.
 The station launch was performed by well known Cork born actor Joe Lynch.
 The first programme broadcast was by Derry O' Callaghan who was also Programme Controller.
-Other presenters included Mike O' Sullivan, Brian Gunne, Sean Donlon, John O' Connor (Head of News), Mick Mulcachy and John Foot.
+Other presenters included Robert Walshe, Mike O' Sullivan, Brian Gunne, Sean Donlon, John O' Connor (Head of News), Mick Mulcachy and John Foot.
 The franchise was subsequently expanded to cover the whole county.

 As a dual franchise, the station's sound broadcasting contract (and thus its broadcasting licence) is advertised together with that of 96FM and one company is required to operate the two stations, in a similar situation to that of Shannonside FM and Northern Sound Radio in the north-west of Ireland.

 Most of the management are based at Broadcasting House in the city and are in charge of both stations.
 The only senior position which is separate for each station is that of the head of music.

 In 2008 as part of a refresh of the station's sound, it was re-branded as C103, having previously traded as Cork's 103FM, 103FM County Sound, and County Sound 103FM.
 The refresh included a new jingle package from Jones TM, a reworked schedule which saw an end to networked programmes broadcast on both C103 and 96FM and a new music format, consisting mainly of music from the 1960s, 1970s and 1980s, in addition to a limited amount of more recent chart hits.

-Current affairs

-The station's main current affairs programme, 'Cork Today', is presented by Patricia Messenger, weekdays 10AM-1PM.

-The show also incorporates 'regional reports' from various areas – one every hour, and regular features each day.

 West Cork studio

-Since the expansion of the original County Sound 103FM into West Cork launched on 15th November 1990, the area had its own daily 'opt-out' programmes from a studio in Bandon, originally for 8 hours on weekdays, and less at weekends.
+Since the expansion of the original County Sound 103FM into West Cork launched on 15 November 1990, the area had its own daily 'opt-out' programmes from a studio in Bandon, originally for 8 hours on weekdays, and less at weekends.

 This was reduced significantly following the relaunch as C103 with current affairs show "West Cork Today" presented by David Young then becoming the only opt-out on weekdays.